federicoticali/OptionPricingEngine/README.md

 - [ ] Pin dependency versions and add CI (GitHub Actions) running the test suite.
 - [ ] Minor: `mu` in importance sampling is cached on the instance after first use — fine for the current usage, document or reset it if instances get reused.
+- [ ] A C++ version of this project is expected to be realized in future.

 ---